earthlab/hub-ops/docs/source/daily-operations/hub-monitoring.rst

 is happening keep an eye on the monitoring to see what happens when lots of people login at the same time.

+For more about the our Grafana setup, see :ref:`grafana_and_prometheus`.

 Operations
 ----------